tc39/proposal-type-annotations/README.md

 <!-- move this into the motivation section?
 Some top-level history of types. -->

-As evergreen browsers grow in popularity, the need for downlevel-compilation (a.k.a. "transpilation") is fading.
+As evergreen browsers grow in popularity, the need for downlevel-compilation (a.k.a. "transpilation") is reducing.
 Furthermore, developers on back-end runtimes such as Node.js have the opportunity to use very recent versions of JavaScript engines like V8 which typically offers many of the newest ECMAScript features.
 As a result, for many TypeScript users, the only necessary step between writing code and running it is to erase away type annotations.

 Today, developers have many tools at their disposal to do this, such as the TypeScript compiler, Babel, esbuild, and more.
-Language variants like TypeScript are blessed that developer tools have made it a first-class citizen for any build arrangement;
+Language variants like TypeScript are fortunate enough to enjoy first-class support from many build tools;
-however, the tools cannot bring back all of the conveniences of of writing directly in JavaScript.
+however, the tools cannot bring back all of the conveniences of writing directly in JavaScript.
-Being able to save a file and run it immediately is huge benefit using JavaScript, and existing tools require a watch process, or hooks, or a sufficiently fast compiler in between the runtime.
+Being able to save a file and run it immediately is huge benefit of using JavaScript, whereas existing tools require a watch process, or hooks, or a sufficiently fast compiler to handle it at runtime.

-- ts-node and babel-node use TypeScript and Babel respectively to compile and run JavaScript on Node.js without an explicit build step for developers.
-Since Node.js sticks close to the latest version of V8, much of the time, the only thing they need to do is erase types.
+- `ts-node` and `babel-node` use TypeScript and Babel respectively to compile code to JavaScript so that it runs on Node.js without an explicit build step for developers.
+Since Node.js quickly integrates new versions of V8, most of the time, the only thing they need to do is erase types.
 - Deno uses TypeScript as its primary source language.
-Since Deno works with an up-to-date <!-- TODO -->
-version of the V8 JavaScript engine,
+Deno works with an up-to-date version of the V8 JavaScript engine, and incorporates syntax erasure in native code to run TypeScript without an intermediate step.
-- Modern bundler front-ends like Vite and Snowpack process TypeScript directly and remove type annotations as necessary.
+- Modern bundler front-ends like Vite process TypeScript directly and remove type annotations as necessary.

 In short, while build tools have been nearly mandatory for web app development since the ES2015 era, developers are increasingly able to write and execute standards-compliant JavaScript as-is, with no